stackdragon/Help-Your-Neighbor/readme.md

 Once the webserver has been activated, the app can be viewed by visiting `http://localhost:5000`.

 Note this app requires Python version 3.6 or later.
 You can check your version with the command `python3 -v`.
-<br>Update to the latest verison using `sudo apt-get install python3.7`.
+<br>Update to the latest version using `sudo apt-get install python3.7`.